 The UWM Honors College seeks to be a radically welcoming space where all students, staff, and faculty can flourish and experience genuine belonging.

 As part of its effort to address racial inequities in higher education, the Honors College is committed to developing meaningful relationships with local high schools that predominantly serve students of color historically underrepresented at UWM.
-Our current partner schools include Casimir Pulaski High School and Riverside University High School.
+Our current partner schools include the Milwaukee High School of the Arts, Casimir Pulaski High School, and Riverside University High School.

 Using an asset-based model of near-peer mentoring, we bring together Honors undergraduates with students at our partner high schools to highlight pathways to college and to encourage them on their educational journey.